 - For degree programs that are four years in duration, students must apply for the program desired and, upon being admitted, complete a minimum of 25 per cent in the degree program at Georgian College.
 These must be different courses than those already taken for credit toward previous certification.

-Note: Students applying to graduate from more than one program within the same program group are eligible to receive the highest-level credential only.
+Students applying to graduate from more than one program with shared vocational courses are eligible to receive the highest-level credential only.

-Some students may not be able to complete their program requirements to graduate within the normal timelines.
+Some students may not be able to complete their course requirements in order to graduate within the program's normal progression, as charted in each program outline.
 For these students, the following timelines apply: